lickdltd/chorus-dcl/README.md

 In order to test changes made to this repository in active scenes, do the following:

-1. Run `npm link` on this repository
+1. Run `npm run watch` on this repository
 2. On the scene directory, after you installed the dependency, run `npm link @lickd/chorus-dcl`

 > Note: When done testing, run `npm unlink --no-save @lickd/chorus-dcl` on your scene, so that it no longer depends on your local copy of the library.